ali-aga-ai/hangman-gru/README.md

 A Brief Report for the Hangman Problem

 Hi, I'm Ali.
 Over the past week, I've attempted to chip away at the hangman problem.
-It was one of the most engaging and challenging things I've worked on.
-This report describes the experiments and thought process behind my approach.
 I've also attached the code which gave me the best result.
 So let's begin!

 ## TL;DR